• Skip to primary navigation

 It’s your favourite pumpkin bundt cake but filled with delicious cream cheese for a dessert you’ll want to make all season long.

-It’s sure to be a showstopper at your holiday get-togethers and leftovers, if you ever have any, are perfect with your coffee or tea the next day.
+It’s sure to be a showstopper at your holiday get-togethers and leftovers, if you ever have any, are perfect with your coffee, tea, this iced pumpkin spice latte recipe or this spiked pumpkin pie punch the next day.

 I love baking bundt cakes.
 It takes so little effort to make them look stunning.

-And you’ll love this pumpkin cream cheese filled bundt cake even more because:
+And you’ll love this one even more because:

 • It’s soft and tender but dense and keeps its shape very well